sheldonhull/sheldonhull.hugo/content/blog/2016-10-11-daw-dive-02-bfd3-drumming-for-the-rest-of-us.md

 - music
 - ramblings
 - cool-tools
-title: DAW Dive 02 - BFD3 - Drumming for the Rest of Us
+title: "DAW Dive 02 - BFD3 - Drumming for the Rest of Us"
+slug: "DAW Dive 02 - BFD3 - Drumming for the Rest of Us"
 ---

 Creating tracks at home can be very intensive in time, so I'm always looking for a better way to bring a larger sound to a track with less effort.
 One of the big gaps for me has been the drum parts.
 I've evaluated a few options, and finally dived into [BFD3 ](http://bit.ly/2dHCt87)for this latest project that is a post-rock style track.
 This was my first time diving into BFD3 for a full song, so I had a bit to learn.